pascallin/devops/README.md

 # DevOps

-A bunch of devops docker files for usage
+A bunch of docker compose files for devops usage